rajinder-yadav/.vu/README.md

-# vu the missing Vue.js CLI 😍
+# The missing Vue.js CLI for TypeScript 😍

 A Vue.js utility for TypeScript projects.